danchia/danchia.github.io/content/posts/bevy-perf-deep-dive-1/index.md

 Some takeaways:

-* The ECS entity lookups in the draw loop is really expensive!
-It's 23% of the opaque 3d RenderPhase.
+* The ECS entity lookups in the draw loop (view + item)is really expensive!
+It is ~33% of the opaque 3d RenderPhase, 17.5% of the main_pass_3d_node.
-* The GPU mesh HashMap lookup is no slouch either, at 16% of the opaque 3d RenderPhase.
+* The GPU mesh HashMap lookup is no slouch either, at 16% of the opaque 3d RenderPhase, ~8.5% of the main_pass_3d_node.
-* If we can get the wgpu render pass command encoder to re-use its command vector, we could maybe save on the 10% we're paying for resizing it.
+* If we can get the wgpu render pass command encoder to re-use its command vector, we could maybe save on the 10% of the opaque 3d RenderPhase we're paying for resizing it.
-* Something like 60-70% of the opaque 3d cost is in wgpu code, so barring substantial improvements on the wgpu side, this code is somewhat unavoidable.
+* Something like 60% of the main_pass_3d_node cost is in wgpu code, so barring substantial improvements on the wgpu side, this code is somewhat unavoidable.
 We either have to reduce draw calls via batching and/or try and parallelize command buffer recording.